royki/highmaps-beta/README.md

 highmaps
 ========

-Bower Module for Highmaps.
-Use for a non-commercial test purpose and in a project
+Bower Module of Highmaps.
+Use for a non-commercial test purpose.